 Value Added Services

 The more uniform access to data provided by uniform descriptions and VxO "middleware" makes it possible to add services that would not have been otherwise practical.
 Thus, for example, projects are underway to provide access to solar data using a "Helioviewer" visual interface and the VSO as a backend service, to provide uniform access to Event Lists, and to remove the impediments imposed by the existing variety of formats for datasets.
+As Value Added Services mature, they will become part of infrastructure funding rather than depending on possible precarious NRA funding.
+Examples of this include Helioviewer, Autoplot, and SPEDAS (see "Software Tools" above).

 A Complete list of HDMC projects